Long-Range Plan | WESTCHASE DISTRICT

 Funding for the Long Range Plan

-Westchase District has a “380 Agreement” with the City of Houston which will bring tens of millions of dollars to the District to fund elements of the plan.
+Westchase District entered into a 380 Agreement with the City of Houston in 2013, bringing in tens of millions of dollars to the District to fund elements of the Long-Range Plan.

-This money keeps us competitive with other Houston-area management districts designated as tax increment reinvestment zones.
+This money keeps Westchase District competitive with other Houston-area management districts designated as tax increment reinvestment zones.
 Economic development is increasingly competitive.
 Having a solution to funding public infrastructure is critical to securing the long-term commitments of lenders, developers, companies, and residents.
-The phasing and scope of projects on the Westchase District’s wish list will be determined by the market and by developer participation.
+Read more about the projects planned under the second phase of the 380 Agreement here.

 long_range